wavebeem/wavebeem.com/src/content/blog/2025/css-obfuscation-and-userstyles/index.md

 have certainly aren't pushing for the sites they work on to be conducive to this.

-## CSS Zen Garden was 10 Billion Years Ago
+## CSS Zen Garden was 10 billion years ago

 If you weren't around for [CSS Zen Garden](https://csszengarden.com) in its moment, the idea was one static HTML page that users would submit fully custom